tenzinwoz/tenzinwoz/README.md

 - 👋  Hi, I’m Tenzin woeser
-- 👀  I am a front-end developer.
+- 👀  I am a Fullstack developer and specialising in Front end with 4+ years of experience.
-- 🌱 Currently heavily invested in learning Full-stack (MERN).
 - 📫 How to reach me: tenzinwoeser15@gmail.com
 - https://tenzinwoz.github.io/wozzer/